pierluigiferrari/behavioral_cloning_for_vehicle_steering/README.md

 * Batch normalization after each layer except the output unit
 * Dropout after the third conv and first dense layer (both rate 0.5)

 Instead of following the conv layers with max pooling layers I used a convolutional stride greater than 1, namely 4 for the first conv layer and 2 for the second and third conv layers.
 I didn't do this because I had good theoretical reasons for it, but because the Comma.ai model that my model is based on did it this way and I considered it an experiment to see if it would produce good results.
-Intuitively, reducing complexity through pooling should be superior over reducing complexity by increasing the stride in the conv layers, since the former method chooses the most relevant information out of all possible filter positions, while the latter method loses information by skipping many filter positions to begin with.
+Intuitively, reducing complexity through pooling should be superior over reducing complexity by increasing the stride in the conv layers, since the former method chooses the most relevant information out of all possible filter positions, while the latter method loses information by skipping part of the possible filter positions to begin with.
 In practice, however, it seems to work well enough.

-I'm not sure why the default choice for non-linearities still seems to be ReLUs as I am writing this, but unless you for some reason require the property to have a threshold at zero, ELUs are strictly better ReLUs.
+I'm not sure why the default choice for non-linearities still seems to be ReLUs as I am writing this, but unless for some reason you require the property to have a threshold at zero, ELUs are strictly better ReLUs.

 Batch normalization helps reduce overfitting, so feel free to remove the dropout layers (monitor your validation loss though).
 I did not encounter signs of overfitting in general, even without the dropout layers.